11 Second Step of Four Step Modeling (Trip Distribution)

 This chapter delves into trip distribution, which is the second step of the Four-Step Model (FSM).
 After generating trip productions and attractions (P-A trips) by zone in the first step, the next task is to compute the number of trips between each pair of zones, referred to as trip distribution.
 These outputs are commonly known as Origin-Destination pairs (O-D pairs or Tij, as discussed in Chapter 9), indicating the number of trips between Zone i (origin) and Zone j (destination) (Levine, 2010).
 Essentially, trip distribution transforms the outcomes of the first FSM step into a comprehensive matrix detailing origins and destinations in Traffic Analysis Zones (TAZs).
 It also considers travel impedance factors, such as travel time or cost, for each O-D pair.
 Figure 11.1 illustrates the input (P-A trips) and outputs (trip tables) of this step in the model, highlighting the role of impedance functions initially introduced in Chapter 3 and discussed further in this chapter.

-trip attractions and productions for each trip purposes that becomes trip distribution (matrix) for each trip purpose.
+trip attractions and productions resulting in a matrix for each trip purpose.

 Figure 11.1 Trip distribution inputs and outputs From “Introduction to Urban Travel